CF20852/ESP32-DHT22-Mosquitto-Client-Server-System/README.md

 18. Now navigate your browser to <your_Raspberry_Pi_IP_Address>:3000 to bring up Grafana.
 You can login using `admin` as the username and `admin` as the password.
 Then you'll be prompted to change the password.
 During the initial Grafana setup, you'll have to add a data source, specifically, InfluxDB.
 19. To do this, you'll need to go into the InfluxDB Data source configuration page and tell InfluxDB where to get the data.
 You specifiy that in the URL box of the HTTP section.
 Then scroll down on the InfluxDB setup page.
-Under theInfluxDB Details heading, in the Datbase box, enter the name of your database.
+Under the InfluxDB Details heading, in the Datbase box, enter the name of your database.
 In my case, it's "enviro_data," which is what I called it in Step 17 above.
 At this point, you'll want to have your ESP32 up and running to feed data to the Pi.
 After you've done this, click on the "Save & test" button at the bottom of the page.
 If everything has worked properly, a green box should appear and say something like "datasource is working.
 3 measurements found" (_e.g._, temperature, humidity, and dewpoint).
 20. Once you have your data source up and running all the way from your ESP32 through the Mosquitto broker, NodeRED, and InfluxDB to Grafana, you can proceed to building a dashboard in Grafana to display your data.
 So,
      - Create a new Dashboard,
      - Click on the blue "Add visualization" button,